Skip to content

 query_muhurtha

 Find auspicious time windows (muhurtha) for an event.
 Ask this tool when the user wants to know: · 'When\'s a good time to schedule a wedding in May?' · 'What\'s an auspicious muhurtha for starting a business?' · 'When should I travel next month?'
 Returns: · headline: count + dates of top windows · facts.event_type, facts.location, facts.range · facts.top_windows — 5-10 ranked windows with quality + factors + blockers Use `include=detail` for the full per-window factor breakdown + classical citations.
-Tier: Standard · Typical default response: ~3 KB.
+Tier: All · Typical default response: ~3 KB.

 Input